Last updated: May 2026

 - Tax preparation services for dual-country compliance

-Key Takeaway: Budget $3,000-$4,500 annually to maintain your residency, depending on your healthcare costs and renewal needs.
+Key takeaway: Budget $3,500 to $5,000 USD annually to maintain your residency, depending on your healthcare costs and renewal needs.

 Once your residency is approved, a new phase begins with both rights and responsibilities.